hdc-arizona/traveler-integrated/README.md

 ## Serving
 Running `./serve.py` will launch a web server on port 8000

-The web server contains a [(work in progress) web interface](https://raw.githubusercontent.com/alex-r-bigelow/traveler-integrated/master/docs/interface.png) for viewing trees and traces directly, as well as a [REST API (with a Swagger interface)](https://raw.githubusercontent.com/alex-r-bigelow/traveler-integrated/master/docs/api.png)
+The web server contains a (work in progress) web interface, as well as ReDoc / Swagger interfaces to its underlying API.

 # Developing
 Anything inside the `static` directory will be served; see its [README](https://github.com/alex-r-bigelow/traveler-integrated/master/static/README.md) for info on developing the web interface.